DapengFeng/femtomes_ros_driver/README.md

 There are packages for using Femtomes Reciver (Nano-D) with ROS.

-This version supports Noetic distribution.
+This version supports Melodic distribution.

-For running in Melodic environment please switch to the [melodic](https://github.com/DapengFeng/femtomes_ros_driver/tree/melodic).
+For running in Melodic environment please switch to the [noetic](https://github.com/DapengFeng/femtomes_ros_driver/tree/main).

 ## Requirements